KYC 2026: Document Verification Requirements in Canada

 Automated data extraction and verification.
 OCR (optical character recognition) combined with AI extracts document data in under 2 seconds, structures it, and verifies it against regulatory databases.
 A process that takes 15 to 25 minutes manually.

 Continuous, dynamic screening.
-AI enables permanent screening of client databases against sanctions lists (UN, EU, OFAC), PEP registries, and adverse media databases.
-Alerts are prioritized by risk level, reducing false positives by 80% -- eliminating the bottleneck that overwhelms compliance teams.
+AI enables permanent screening of client databases against sanctions lists (Canadian consolidated sanctions list, UN, OFAC), PEP/HIO registries, and adverse media databases.
+Alerts are prioritised by risk level, reducing false positives by 80%.

 Ongoing monitoring and risk reassessment.
-AMLD6 requires continuous monitoring of business relationships, not just point-in-time checks at onboarding.
-AI systems track changes in client behavior, corporate structures, and external risk indicators in real time.
-When a client's risk profile shifts -- due to a change in ownership, a new sanctions listing, or adverse media coverage -- the system triggers an automatic review, ensuring that security standards are maintained throughout the lifecycle of the relationship.
+The PCMLTFA requires ongoing monitoring of business relationships, not just point-in-time checks at onboarding.
+AI systems track changes in client behaviour, corporate structures, and external risk indicators in real time.

 ROI of KYC Automation